skylight-hq/skylight.digital/pages/brand/outreach/layout_design.md

 <div class="col-md-4" markdown="1">
 ## Graphic elements

 Geometric shapes (circle, triangle, square) are recurring graphic elements used in both layout design and illustration.
-Consider the following rules when using these elements.
+Consider the following rules when using these elements:

 1. Always outline
 1. Rotate and scale as needed